pennyl67/openminted-guidelines/README.md

 * a brief introduction, specifying the resources expected, potential sources, minimal requirements for the contributions
 * preparing, packaging and registering instructions for the OpenMinTeD platform
 * technical and metadata requirements that empower interoperability
-* for each resource type, an overview of the [OMTD-SHARE metadata schema](/the_omtd-share_metadata_schema.md) \(minimal level\) with definitions, explanations, recommended usage and mappings to other popular  metadata schemas
+* for each resource type, an overview of the minimal level of the [OMTD-SHARE metadata schema](/the_omtd-share_metadata_schema.md) with definitions, explanations, recommended usage and mappings to other popular  metadata schemas
 * further instructions per type of contributors or resource type/subtype where required.

 ---
-[^1] The OpenMinTeD platform is currently under development and more features and functionalities are constantly added; keep visiting to find more!
+[^1] The [OpenMinTeD platform](https://services.openminted.eu) is currently under development and more features and functionalities are constantly added; keep visiting to find more!